YABOIpy/GoDm/README.md

 > tokens can be in mail:pass:token format or only token format
 > just make sure theyre inside tokens.txt and the separator is ":"
+> also do not mix the formats together

 Recommended: